 As Christians, we are commanded to find our joy in the Lord (Philippians 4:5).
 And yet, many Christians struggle with bouts of depression and deep anxiety.
 How is it possible to overcome these?
-How come Christians struggle with these issues in the first place seeing as they can rest secure in God’s love for them?
+How come Christians struggle with these issues in the first place, seeing as they can rest secure in God’s love for them?

 When God was disobeyed

 Depression and anxiety entered into human existence right when God was disobeyed for the first time.
 Up until then, Adam and Eve had complete peace with their Maker, with themselves and with each other.
 They did not have to work on this, it was theirs naturally.
-As soon as they disobeyed God, this peace fled away from their hearts and anxiety and fear reared their ugly faces; they hid themselves for God (Genesis 3:8-10).
+As soon as they disobeyed God, this peace fled away from their hearts and anxiety and fear reared their ugly faces; the first humans hid themselves for God (Genesis 3:8-10).

-As soon as the relationship with God was disrupted, the relationship between man and wife became problematic as well and on top of that their view of themselves altered.
+As soon as the relationship with God was disrupted, the relationship between man and wife became problematic as well, and on top of that their view of themselves altered.
 They were now ashamed of themselves (Genesis 3:10).

 The Bible is very honest

 The Bible is very honest when it comes to anxiety and depression.
 Heroes of faith struggled with it and they did not hide this fact.
 Elijah wanted to die (1 Kings 19:4).
 He thought he was the only one who still followed God (1 Kings 19:10).
 Moses is at the end of his tether many times and one time actually accuses God of ‘dealing ill’ with him (Numbers 11:11-15).
 David poured out his anxiety in the Psalms, like in Psalm 22.
 Jeremiah lamented the utter darkness in his life (Lamentations 3:1-21).
-Psalm 88 is a psalm with not a single ray of light.
+Psalm 88 is a Psalm with not a single ray of light.
 Anxiety and depression are real.
 We live in a broken world.